savonet/book/technology.md

 between the client and the server which cannot be guaranteed in mobile contexts: when you connect with your smartphone, you frequently change networks or switch between wifi and 4G and the connection cannot be held during such events.
-Another issue is that the data cannot be cached as it is for web traffic, where it helps lowering the latencies and bandwidth-related costs.
-For this reason, new standards such as HLS (for _HTTP Live Stream_) or MPEG-DASH (for _Dynamic Adaptive Streaming over HTTP_) have emerged where the stream is provided as a rolling playlist of small files called segments: a playlist typically contains the last minute of audio split into segments of 2
+Another issue is that the data cannot be cached as it is done for web traffic, where it helps lowering the latencies and bandwidth-related costs.
+For these reasons, new standards such as HLS (for _HTTP Live Stream_) or MPEG-DASH (for _Dynamic Adaptive Streaming over HTTP_) have emerged where the stream is provided as a rolling playlist of small files called segments: a playlist typically contains the last minute of audio split into segments of 2